jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

   - Understandable configuration templates
   - Configuration includes execution type

-### Combined preCICE Evaluation (PoC + Technical Analysis)
+### Evaluation

-During the PoC, the team assigned this requirement an **average score of 2.40 on the 0–3 scale**, which implies that preCICE meets this requirement.
+The PoC team determined that preCICE meets this requirement.

 Representative PoC comments are:
 - The configuration file contains specifications of the coupling scheme (parallel vs serial and implicit vs explicit), and the library allows for an iterative approach when coupling multiple models in which some use an implicit scheme.